hestiacp/hestiacp/docs/docs/server-administration/databases.md

 ## Remote databases

-If needed you can simply host Mysql or Postgresql on a remote server.
+If needed you can simply host Mysql, Postgresql, or Redis on a remote server.

 To add a remote database: